xyproto/tinyxxd/README.md

 `make test` can be used to run simple tests, and `python bench.py` can run additional tests while benchmarking.

+## Platforms

+The CI system builds and tests tinyxxd on Arch Linux and macOS.
+The Windows executables are built with Mingw.

-`tinyxxd` also builds on macOS and Windows, but it has not been properly tested on those platforms yet.
+`tinyxxd` also builds for macOS and Windows, but it has not been tested properly on those platforms yet, and there might be variations of how it behaves compared to Linux.

 ## Benchmarking